alv2017/StoreManagementAPI/README.md

 ### Intro

-Product Management API is designed for programmatic e-store product management.
+Product Management API is designed for programmatic e-store products management.
 Currently it supports the following functions:
    - Listing of available products;
    - Adding of new products;